Andy Pollin: Biography

 Although no longer hosting a program of his own, he is working for ESPN 980 (formerly WTEM) as a summer fill in for Kornheiser.

-Pollin was moved to WTEM's sister station, WSPZ 570AM, and is doing a solo show from 6am to 9am on weekdays.
+Pollin was moved to WTEM's sister station, WSPZ 570AM, and is doing a solo show from 6 a.m. to 9 a.m. on weekdays.

 On January 20, 2017, Pollin left WTEM when his contract expired.
 Pollin wrote an article in The Washington Post to reflect his 25-year sports radio career on the Washington D.C. airwaves.

 Pollin now hosts a show with Thom Lovero on 106.7 The Fan DC on Saturdays and Sundays.

 In July 2019, Pollin left 106.7 The Fan to be ESPN 630's morning update anchor during the station's broadcasts of ESPN's “Golic & Wingo Show” weekdays from 6 a.m. to 10 a.m. while also providing features for the station.